 - When the protagonists stumble upon a Decadent Camp, they spot couples making out, since Decadents are off the pills and thus have a healthy sex drive.

-- Precision F-Strike: Conveniently turns out to be the password for the lift to the surface, supposedly know only by Her Excellency.
+- Precision F-Strike: Conveniently this turns out to be the password for the lift to the surface, supposedly know only by Her Excellency.
 Cue surprised reactions from the clueless elevator guards.

 Guard 1: What does that mean?

 - It works on multiple levels - the password, while usually just translated as "fuck" when put into sentences without context, translates literally as "your mother is a whore", something no woman would say.

 - The Reveal: At one late point, we learn that Maks's daughter survived the war, and is now filled with rainbows due to her wishes of applying revenge upon her father.
 Her desire for revenge is over him leaving her and her mother for the duration of the experiment.
 Come to think of it, her mother's attitude (as seen in the beginning of the movie) might have influenced daddy's decision.

 - Even later, we learn that the world wasn't completely destroyed in the war.
 In fact not all men went extinct, however due to the Depopulation Bomb being rather effective anyway, the Women League enforced sex change operations on survivors.
 Her Excellency turns out to have been a man all along, surviving due to his mother's plan to disguise him.